 a child, instead of shame.
 Your takeaway will be an ability to stay more calm when your child is upset.

 I think of this as shining the light of consciousness on the memories that we've pushed into the dark basements of our psyches.
 Simply shining our own

 loving awareness into the shadows melts them away.
 One by one, we process the memories, remove the charge from the triggers, and they resolve.
 They

 no longer pop up to derail us as we go through life.
-We feel so much freer, happier, less anxious, able to stay calm.
+When we unpack our old baggage like this, we feel so much lighter, happier, less anxious, able

 Are all triggers from childhood?
 No, of course not.
 Traumas can happen to us throughout life.
 But the childhood traumas are usually the ones with the most

-power, because that is the time when we are most easily overwhelmed by our emotions.
+power, because that's the time when we're most easily overwhelmed by our emotions.
 And many of the traumas we experience in later life are re-enactments

-of our earlier traumas, that we seem to create to give ourselves a chance to heal.
+of our earlier traumas, that we seem to create in the subconscious hope that the'll give us a chance to heal.

 You may be thinking that it will take your entire life to heal your triggers.
 And you're right.
 This is the work of a lifetime.
 But don't worry.
 The good